misingnoglic/misingnoglic.github.io/_posts/2017-11-13-python-for-java-programmers.markdown

 print(x==2 or x==3) # True
 {% endhighlight %}

+You're gonna love this one too.
+To negate a boolean, you just put the word `not` in front of it.
+Again, no parentheses needed.
+Amazing.

+The only time you want to use parentheses is like in Java, to make it clear what order you want everything to happen.
+As with most languages, whatever you put in the parentheses will come first.

+{% highlight python %}
+b = not True
+print(b) # False
+b = (True or False) and False
+print(b) # False
+b = True or (False and False)
+print(b) # True
+{% endhighlight %}

 Related to booleans, if/else statements are mostly constructed the same way.
 The only difference is that in python, `else if` is called elif

 {% highlight python %}